owhonda-moses/iot-sensor-anomaly-mlops/README.md

-# End-to-End MLOps Pipeline for IoT Anomaly Detection
+# MLOps Pipeline for IoT Anomaly Detection

 This repository contains the code and infrastructure for a complete MLOps project, developed as a capstone for the [DataTalksClub MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp).
 The project automates the training, deployment, tracking, and monitoring of a machine learning model designed to detect anomalies in sensor data from IoT devices.